edgeware-network/mainnet-faucet/backend/README.md

 ```

 ## Pre-requisites
-- An account on Edgeware with Test EDG - or local node running (for local edgeware blockcahin)
+- An account on Edgeware with EDG - or local node running (for local edgeware blockcahin)

 ## Getting Started